---Under Construction---

 Chemistry I -

-General Physics I - Kinematics, Motion, Speed, Velocity, Acceleration, Mass, Forces, and Ballistic motion.
+General Physics I - Kinematics, Motion, Speed, Velocity, Acceleration, Mass, Forces, Collisions, Momentum, and Ballistic motion.

 Electives